Learning to Reconstruct Missing Data from Spatiotemporal Graphs with Sparse Observations: Related works

 \section{Related works}

 Multivariate time series imputation is a core task in time series analysis.
-Besides standard statistical approaches based on linear autoregressive models~\cite{durbin2012time, kihoro2013imputation, yi2016stmvl} or interpolation~\cite{beretta2016nearest}, methods based on matrix factorization are widely popular~\cite{cichocki2009fast} which can also incorporate temporal~\cite{yu2016temporal} and graph-side information~\cite{rao2015collaborative}.
+Besides standard statistical approaches based on linear autoregressive models~\cite{durbin2012time, kihoro2013imputation, yi2016stmvl} or interpolation~\cite{beretta2016nearest}, methods based on matrix factorization are widely popular~\cite{cichocki2009fast} and can also incorporate temporal~\cite{yu2016temporal} and graph-side information~\cite{rao2015collaborative}.
 Deep learning methods are also commonly used in this regard.
 In particular, deep autoregressive models based on \glspl{rnn} are currently among the most widely adopted methods~\cite{che2018recurrent, yoon2017multi, cao2018brits, miao2021generative}.
 In this direction, BRITS~\cite{cao2018brits} is archetypal of several related works which exploit bidirectional \glspl{rnn} to perform imputation.
 Notably, differently from a denoising autoencoder, BRITS uses one-step-ahead forecasting as a surrogate task to learn an imputation model while using a simple linear regression layer to incorporate spatial information.
 Several approaches in the literature, then, rely on generative adversarial neural networks~\cite{goodfellow2014generative} -- often paired with \glspl{rnn} -- to generate imputed subsequences by matching the underlying data distribution~\cite{yoon2018gain, luo2019e2gan, miao2021generative}.
 Recently, several attention-based imputation techniques have also been proposed~\cite{du2022saits, tashiro2021csdi, shukla2020multi}, however, none of these explicitly account for spatial dependencies within the graph processing framework and overlook the spatial dimension of the problem.
+Other works, instead, address this problem in the context of continuous-time models \cite{rubanova2019latent}. \citet{huang2020learning}, in particular, exploit graph representations to model spatial dynamics.
 The limits of deep autoregressive approaches in data reconstruction have also been tackled by using hierarchical imputation methods~\cite{liu2019naomi, shan2021nrtsi}.
 More related to our work, GRIN~\cite{cini2022filling} uses a bidirectional graph \gls{rnn}, paired with a message passing spatial decoder, to impute time series based on spatiotemporal dependencies.
 Other graph-based architectures have been used in application-specific settings, such as traffic data~\cite{liang2021dynamic, ye2021spatial} and load profiles from smart grids~\cite{kuppannagari2021spatio}.
-While GRIN achieves remarkable performance, we argue that the spatial regularization might not be enough to prevent errors to accumulate in the states of the recurrent graph network.
+While GRIN achieves remarkable performance, we argue that spatial regularization might not be enough to prevent error compounding in the states of the recurrent graph network.